hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > At many balls, to call the figures out.
 >
 > Jem.
-'Tis dune for those who cannot recollect.
+It is dune for those who cannot recollect.
 >
 > Bel.
 You'll own it has a school-boy like effect.